Gateway Arch: Incidents

 A boy is looking out one of the observation windows at the city of St. Louis.
 Busch Stadium can be seen through the window.

 On July 8, 1970, a six-year-old boy, his mother, and two of her friends were trapped in a tram in the arch's south leg after the monument closed.
 According to the boy's mother, the group went up the arch around 9:30 p.m.
 CDT, but when the tram reached the de-boarding area, its doors did not open.
 The tram then reportedly traveled up to a storage area 50 ft above the ground, and the power was switched off.
 One person was able to pry open the tram door and the four managed to reach a security guard for help after being trapped for about 45 minutes.

 On July 21, 2007, a broken cable forced the south tram to be shut down, leaving only the north tram in service until repairs were completed in March 2008.
-Around 200 tourists were stuck inside the arch for about three hours because the severed cable contacted a high-voltage rail, causing a fuse to blow.
-The north tram was temporarily affected by the power outage as well, but some passengers were able to exit the arch through the emergency stairs and elevator.
-It was about two hours until all the tram riders safely descended, while those in the observation area at the time of the outage had to wait an additional hour before being able to travel back down.
-An arch official said the visitors, most of whom stayed calm during the ordeal, were not in any danger and were later given refunds.
+Around 200 tourists were stuck inside the arch for about three hours.
 The incident occurred while visitors in the arch were watching a fireworks display, and no one was seriously injured in the event, though two people received medical treatment.
 Almost immediately after the tram returned to service in 2008, however, it was closed again for new repairs after an electrical switch broke.
 The incident, which occurred on March 14, was billed as a "bad coincidence."